HPC-Simlab/simlab-training/HPCDAY2/Resources.md

 ### 1. `srun` command
 - Obtain a terminal on a CPU or GPU compute node within which you can execute your code,
-- Directly execute your code on the CPU or GPU partition.
+- Directly execute your code on the CPUs or GPUs.

 **Example 1: Connecting to a compute node**